|

 Next you will see another message, either telling you that RTG Bills will run next or that the test is complete.
 Running RTG Bills is an option in this script.
 If the script runs RTG Bills, the program should appear on the screen and, after a few seconds, exit automatically.

 RTG Scripts is $75.
-Pay by credit card and download RTG Scripts immediately.
+Pay by credit card:

-- the password you will need to install the program.
+2. the password you need to install the program.

-Be sure to save this e-mail message so you can download and install RTG Scripts.
+Please allow 24 hours to receive this email message.
+Be sure to save the message so you can download and install RTG Scripts.

 You only need to license one copy of RTG Scripts for each copy of RTG Bills.
 Even if you have several people using RTG Bills, or several people using RTG Timer, you can still use the same copy of RTG Scripts for everyone.
 The only requirement is that everyone be using the same copy of RTG Bills, or a copy of RTG Timer that is used with one copy of RTG Bills.